skienzmatishun/rippreport/content/p/backstory-podcast-no-75-a-year-of-plague/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: A year of pandemic chaos couldn't stop Alabama power players from stuffing federal relief funds into their own pockets.
+Suspended District Attorney Brandon Hughes faces fresh charges while Fairhope insiders sabotage court documents to protect their friends.
+Catch this episode as the podcast rips the lid off local judicial corruption.
 ---
 119,377,408 SARS-COV-2 cases confirmed worldwide with a total of 2,644,000 deaths; with 29,395,000 cases in the USA with 534,196 deaths; 503,305 cases in Alabama with 10,327 deaths; 1.7 M vaccine doses delivered, 1.2 M administered.